Florida Democrats just got the boost they’ve been looking for

-Puerto Rico Gov. Ricardo Rosselló endorsed Florida’s Democratic candidates for governor and senator on Monday, following months of intense campaigning by politicians hoping to win over the tens of thousands of Puerto Ricans who fled the island after Hurricane Maria.
+Puerto Rico Gov. Ricardo Rosselló endorsed Florida’s Democratic candidates for governor and senator Monday, following months of intense campaigning by politicians hoping to win over the tens of thousands of Puerto Ricans who fled the island after Hurricane Maria.

-At a press conference with Democratic Sen. Bill Nelson, Rosselló said he was backing the incumbent’s re-election bid against Republican Gov. Rick Scott because he was “grateful for his long-standing relationship for the people of Puerto Rico,” specifically citing Nelson’s support for Puerto Rican statehood and federal benefits.
-He described the endorsement as a “tough decision”; Scott has made eight trips to the island since the hurricane hit and said Monday that he’s earned the support of 59 Puerto Rican officials.
+At a press conference with Democratic Sen. Bill Nelson, Rosselló said he was backing the incumbent’s reelection bid against Republican Gov. Rick Scott because he was “grateful for his longstanding relationship for the people of Puerto Rico,” specifically citing Nelson’s support for Puerto Rican statehood and federal benefits.
+He described the endorsement as a “tough decision”; Scott has made eight trips to the island since the hurricane hit and said Monday he’s earned the support of 59 Puerto Rican officials.

 Later in the day, Rosselló announced his endorsement of Andrew Gillum, the Tallahassee mayor and Democratic nominee for governor, who’s in a close race against former Republican congressman Ron DeSantis.